 At the beginning of 2013, Cospas-Sarsat entered a Demonstration and Evaluation (D&E) phase for the MEOSAR system to show that MEOSAR performance meets expectations, and that distress alerts received by SAR authorities from the MEOSAR system have the required reliability and accuracy.

-The MEOSAR early operational capability (EOC), where distress alerts provided by the MEOSAR system will be provided to SAR authorities for operational use will begin in late 2016.
+The MEOSAR early operational capability (EOC), where distress alerts provided by the MEOSAR system are provided to SAR authorities for operational use began in December 2016.
 The EOC phase will be followed by the initial operational capability (IOC) phase that will provide improved MEOSAR performance.
 When enough MEOSAR satellites and commissioned ground stations (MEOLUTs) are available to provide worldwide, near-real-time coverage, the MEOSAR system will be declared at full operational capability (FOC), which is anticipated in 2018.

 The MEOSAR System Concept